-Chromebooks thus far have cemented themselves into the small notebook space.
-Over the last few years, manufacturers have refined their cloud-based offerings and come out with some truly excellent machines, such as the premium 11-inch Samsung Chromebook 2 and 13-inch Toshiba Chromebook 2, one of the first models with a vibrant 1080p screen.
+Chromebooks have become completely cemented in the small notebook market.
+Through the last several years, manufacturers have been working on perfecting their cloud-based offerings and have released some truly mind-blowing laptops, such as the premium 11-inch Samsung Chromebook 2 and 13-inch Toshiba Chromebook 2, one of the first models with a gorgeous 1080p display.

-Now, we have our hands on something new and yet very familiar with the the world's first 15-inch Chromebook from Acer.
-Aptly named the Acer Chromebook 15, this machine is not only the largest Chrome OS notebook to ever exist, it's also the very first that's come equipped with Intel's 5th generation processor.
+Today, we have something fresh, yet somehow very familiar in front of us with the the world's first 15-inch Chromebook from Acer.
+Aptly named the Acer Chromebook 15, this machine is not only the largest Chrome OS notebook ever made, it's also the very first that's come equipped with Intel's 5th generation Celeron processors.

 Despite all these changes, the Chromebook 15 still comes at a very affordable $349 ( £249, about AU$458).
-That’s well beneath the usual 500 smackers you would pay for a budget Windows laptops, and frankly, this Acer notebook has more than a few qualities that might make you consider this budget machine over all others.
+That’s far less than the $500 that you’d usually spend on a budget Windows laptop, and well, this Acer laptop has quite a few features that will turn your head and make you consider it above all others.

-The laptop's entire plastic exterior is also wrapped in a net-like texture.
-The entire laptop has been given this finish including the lid, bottom and even the on the back of the screen hinges.
-So, no matter how you're carrying around the Chromebook 15, you'll have a bit more to grip onto.
+The laptop's entire plastic exterior is also enclosed in a net-like texture.
+The entire laptop has been given this finish including the lid, bottom and the backside of the screen hinges.
+So, no matter how you're carrying around the Chromebook 15, you won’t have to worry about losing your grip.
 This woven finish also just feels much warmer than a slab of smooth plastic.

-Open up the laptop, and you'll be greeted with a massive, 15.6-inch screen that seemingly just absorbs all light and diffracts it without any reflections or glare.
-Acer calls this its ComfyView antiglare display, and it's much easier on my eyes.
+Open up the laptop, and you'll be greeted with a massive, 15.6-inch display that somehow absorbs any light that hits it entirely and dissipates it, eliminating any reflections or glare.
+Acer calls this its ComfyView anti-glare display, and it's much easier on my eyes.
 Even with the screen turned off, it resembles something more of a dark satin sheet compared to the mirror like sheen that comes off other notebooks outfitted with with glossy panels.

-Just below this extremely nice display, you'll find even more space for activities.
+Just underneath this beautiful screen, you'll find even more space for activities.
 The spacious keyboard deck leaves plenty of room for a full-size keyboard without any truncated tilde keys or short shift bars.
-I would have loved to see a number pad as well, but Acer reserved the space for two large speaker grills that flank the keyboard.
+I would have loved to see a number pad as well, but Acer reserved the space for two large speaker grills on each side of the keyboard.